Aerobird98/flow/README.md

 | `Alt + 1`         | Turn block into paragraph               |
 | `Alt + 2`         | Turn block into heading                 |

-Flow (the app) will highlight buttons when their format is active.
+Flow will highlight buttons when their format is active.

-Flow (the app) has an autosaving feature that saves your currently edited document to your browser's _local-storage_ container under a `value` key, which you can access through the developer-tools of your browser.
+Flow has an autosaving feature that saves your currently edited document to your browser's _local-storage_ container under a `value` key, which you can access through the developer-tools of your browser.

-Flow (the app) will display some editing statistics at the bottom like word counts, character counts with spaces, without trailing white-space and without spaces in that order.
+Flow will display some editing statistics at the bottom like word counts, character counts with spaces, without trailing white-space and without spaces in that order.
 For character counts you can choose from three but for words I had to make a choice.
 The algorithm skips standard ASCII puncturation, special characters like `—`, `’`, `“` and `”` or line breaks like `\r\n`, `\r`, `\n` and it leaves out digits (`0-9`) as well when counting words.
 It will only give honest results if you treat text correctly, type and grammar errors, mistyped sentences or puncturation misuse may result in inaccurate counts.
 As a rule of thumb, always separate your words with spaces or line breaks, words separated by puncturation or digits will count as one.

 ## Development

-Flow (the app) is using [Preact-js](https://preactjs.com/) a _fast 3kB alternative_ to [React-js](https://reactjs.org/) with the same _modern_ API, bundled by [esbuild](https://github.com/evanw/esbuild) a _truly fast_ **JavaScript** _bundler and minifier_ that packages up **JavaScript** and **TypeScript** code for distribution to the web.
+Flow is using [Preact-js](https://preactjs.com/) a _fast 3kB alternative_ to [React-js](https://reactjs.org/) with the same _modern_ API, bundled by [esbuild](https://github.com/evanw/esbuild) a _truly fast_ **JavaScript** _bundler and minifier_ that packages up **JavaScript** and **TypeScript** code for distribution to the web.
 Using [Theme-ui](https://theme-ui.com/) the **Design Graph Framework** to provide an opinionated design system paired with [FontAwesome](https://fontawesome.com/)'s free **solid** icons.

 - Run `npm i` in the project directory to install all the dependencies and dev-dependencies;
 - Run `npm run build-development` to build for development or `npm run build-production` to build for production;